 Krugman 11 – joined The New York Times in 1999 as a columnist on the Op-Ed Page, professor of Economics and International Affairs at Princeton University, became the Ford International Professor of Economics at MIT, one of the founders of the "new trade theory," American Economic Association awarded him the John Bates Clark medal (Paul, “Competitiveness,” January 22, 2011, http://krugman.blogs.nytimes.com/2011/01/22/competitiveness/) // CB

-But the idea that broader economic performance is about being better than other countries at something or other — that a company country is like a corporation –is just wrong.
+But the idea that broader economic performance is about being better than other countries at something or other — that a country is like a corporation –is just wrong.
 I wrote about this at length a long time ago, and everything I said then still holds true.* The hopeful interpretation of Obama’s embrace of the idea that he’s the CEO of America Inc. is that it might help fend off right-wing attacks on government action as a whole, helping him sell the need for public investment of various kinds.
 On the other hand, as Robert Reich says, this could all too easily turn into a validation of the claim that what’s good for corporations is good for America, which is even less true now than it used to be.
 All in all, it’s kind of sad.
 And the less said about Jeffrey Immelt’s vacuous op-ed, the better. *Side note: the usual suspects are going to look at the opening of this piece and say “Ha!
 Krugman used to think that unemployment benefits cause unemployment!
 He used to be down on Europe!”
 So, two points: UI can raise the unemployment rate at which inflation begins to rise — but that’s not our problem now; and over the 17 years since that article was published, a number of European countries have undertaken reforms that substantially improved their job performance.

 Econ Leadership